GOkwori/Grizk-Gallery/README.md

 I would like to acknowledge:

-* Jubril Akolade - My Code Institute Mentor.
+* Jubril Akolade - My Code Institute Mentor for his guidance and encouragement.
-* The Code Institute Slack channel Peer Code Review
+* The Code Institute Slack channel Peer Code Review for helping to review my project.